 Myers Detox Protocol for Heavy Metal Detox, including Thallium

 Many of the adverse health conditions caused by thallium toxicity can be reversed through detox.
 But it must be done in the right way and consistently for at least two years.
 Individuals experience a vast reduction in their symptoms with detoxification of thallium via targeted detox supplementation and use of an infrared sauna, all of which are part of a comprehensive Myers Detox Protocol.

 Thallium is usually deeply buried and requires time on a Myers Detox Protocol program to uncover and dislodge from storage sites in the body.
 Even then, complete reversal of all symptoms may not be possible, depending on the level of toxicity suffered.
 This is because thallium acts as a cumulative poison, storing itself deep in the body’s tissues, as well as the fact the toxic tentacles of this poison spread into multiple systems of the body (7).

 Another reason is can take so long to remove is because of how thallium becomes deeply lodged in the body’s tissues.
 It must be detoxed slowly, rather than a quick release of all the tissues stores (7).
 If it were eliminated very quickly, a person would be in danger of greatly exacerbating their toxic symptoms with a hasty elimination.

-A Myers Detox Protocol is not about diagnosing or treating any particular disease.
-It utilizes a hair mineral analysis to design a customized diet, supplement, lifestyle and detox program to detox heavy metals, improve the entire body’s energy level, reduce stress, and improve the metabolic rate of the body.
-My program focuses on the wellness model of health care, which is a state of high resistance to all illness.
+A Myers Detox Protocol utilizes a hair mineral analysis to design a customized diet, supplement, lifestyle and detox program to detox heavy metals, improve your energy level, reduce stress, and improve the metabolic rate of the body.

 Click here for References+